bailey27/cppcryptfs/README.md

 Reverse mode has undergone only limited testing by the developer.

-Binary releases signed by the developer are on the [releases page](https://github.com/bailey27/cppcryptfs/releases).
+Binary releases signed by the developer (Open Source Developer, Bailey Brown) are on the [releases page](https://github.com/bailey27/cppcryptfs/releases).

 It is always prudent to keep backups of your data in case something goes wrong.